Matera Travel Guide: Things to Do, See, Eat & Experience in Italy’s City of Caves

 I’ve said it before, but I’ll say it again.
 Getting lost may be your best plan of action!
 This city is best enjoyed on foot and you’ll be surprised at every turn no matter which direction you walk in.
 Here are a few more photos to show off the beauty of this town.

-The stone constructions of Matera, Italy.
+The stone constructions of Matera, Italy with rugged landscape in the background

-More views of Matera with Audrey Bergner of That Backpacker
+More views of Matera with Audrey Bergner of That Backpacker smiling while visiting Italy

-The streets of Matera, Italy.
+The streets of Matera, Italy with distinct buildings at every corner

 Where to eat in Matera